silverHub/readytotinker/src/pages/posts/learning-path-for-aws-sa-associate-certificate.md

 # **Background**

 I'm working as a lead dev since 10+ years.
 During my professional carrier I worked mostly on web applications both on BE (Java) and FE (JS), except for a short 4 years when I tasted a bit of telecommunication (C).
-In the last 3 years I turned my attention towards software and solution architecture and I'm still actively educate myself via self-learning.
+In the last 3 years I turned my attention towards software and solution architecture and I'm still actively educating myself via self-learning.
 Because I didn't have any exposure to cloud based applications so far, getting the AWS SA certificate seemed to me an ideal challenge.
 I had zero experience with Amazon Web Services beside of a few architecture related articles read about AWS (and in general about cloud computing), no hands-on stuff though.
 I was also curious how long would it take to pick up the knowledge needed to pass the exam.

 # Preparation